 - 120ml (½ cup) orange juice or water

 Blitz the beetroot with liquid, then add the berries once smooth.
+Then enjoy!

 Just 50g (2 oz) of pumpkin contains the majority of your daily vitamin A requirements (75%), which is important for healthy eyes, skin and hair.
 Potassium can help restore electrolyte balance after a workout (even more than banana), and with only 55 calories per 50g, it won’t undo all our hard work.